A MINISTRY FOR THE GLORY OF GOD

 I think that this understanding, the focus on God's work in us rather than our response, has to be the foundation for our worship.
 If we are allowed to believe that we bring something to the table necessary to God’s work in us, other than our sin, we will take it and turn it into the same kind of pride that pushed Abraham to sleep with Hagar, or that caused Job to question God.
 We have NOTHING to offer God outside of his work in us for salvation.

 So Stumbling Saints is really just a checks and balances.
 It is the attempt to bring a fine line to an area that is often clouded.
-A thanks to the Savior for makings us Saints, and a reminder that we are the helpless, a rebellious child stumbling around in the darkness, that without the grace of the Father, would still be without hope.
+A thanks to the Savior for makings us Saints, and a reminder that we are the helpless, rebellious child stumbling around in the darkness, and that without the grace of the Father, would still be without hope.

 Now to him who is able to keep you from stumbling and to present you blameless before the presence of his glory with great joy, to the only God, our Savior, through Jesus Christ our Lord, be glory, majesty, dominion, and authority, before all time and now and forever.
 Amen.